There’s no doubt about it – website speed matters now more than ever before!

 Tip #2 – Eliminate unnecessary plugins

-The huge number of plugins and scripts that are freely available today makes it tempting for webmasters to add more than they truly need.
-Keep in mind, though, that every plugin you add requires resources to run – and more resources mean a slower site.
+The huge number of plugins and scripts that are freely available today makes it tempting for website owners to add more than they truly need.
+Keep in mind, every plugin you add requires resources to run – and more resources mean a slower site.

 Before adding any new plugins to your site, ask yourself if the functionality you gain is worth the trade-off in site speed, or whether the plugin’s content could be coded into your site’s theme instead.